Why Is My Baby Bump So High? - Pregnancy Tips | Joy of Life Surrogacy

-Every woman’s body is different — nevertheless, many of us become confused or even worried when our bodies do something abnormal.
+Every woman’s body and pregnancy is different — nevertheless, many of us become confused or even worried when our bodies do something abnormal.
 If you’ve recently become pregnant, you may notice that your baby bump looks a little different than what you imagined.
-If you’re wondering, “why is my baby bump so high,” this article is for you!

 Usually, a “high” baby bump is nothing to worry about.
 However, if your baby bump is higher than expected, there may be a few reasons why.